 Physical and mental fitness is required, since at times participants may face difficulties due to limited facilities and extreme weather conditions.
 Horses are available for hire during the trek to Kedarnath and can serve as a welcome assistant either for carrying baggage or an extremely weary participant.
-Pawan Hans Helicopter limited has introduced its helicopter service to Kedarnath; the interested participants can make use of this service.
+Helicopter services to Kedarnath are available subject to weather conditions; interested participants can make use of this service.

 What to Pack

 As we will be traveling by bus, it is advisable to pack as light as possible.
 A trekking bag with waterproof cover is needed for the treks and also to carry the daily requirements and frequently used items inside the bus.
 The rest of the items can be packed in a suitcase or a handbag.
 Due to the confines of space, it is necessary to keep luggage on the bus roof; therefore it is advisable to bring bags that are rain resistant and durable.

 - Rain-proof jacket with hood and pant – 1 each

 - Warm T-shirts / sweatshirts and pants – 2 each

 - Regular clothing (please avoid saris /dhotis) – 6 sets